mesc08/mesc08/README.md

 🌱 I'm diving into backend development to broaden my skills and knowledge.

-🗺️ When I'm not working, I like to travel outside and sometimes I work with art and craft.
+🗺️ When I'm not working, I like to meditate or travel.

 💬 If you have any questions, feel free to contact me.
 I'm happy to help!